saf-dmitry/taskpaper-mode/README.md

 ![](./images/screencast_02.gif)

 TaskPaper mode is implemented on top of Outline mode.
 Visibility cycling and structure editing help to work with the outline structure.
-Special commands also provided for outline filtering, tags manipulation, sorting, refiling, and archiving of items.
+Special commands also provided for outline-aware filtering, tags manipulation, sorting, refiling, and archiving of items.
 For querying a collection of TaskPaper files, TaskPaper mode also includes a powerful agenda mode.

+# About This Manual

+This manual explains installation, usage, and basic customization of TaskPaper mode package.
+For more advanced customization, hacking and scripting see the [Scripting Guide][tp-mode-scripting-guide].

-Documentation for TaskPaper mode is available below, but you can also use Emacs' help commands to access the built-in documentation.
+You can also use Emacs' help commands to access the usual built-in documentation.
 Documentation strings to each function are available via `C-h f` (`describe-function`), individual key bindings can be investigated with `C-h k` (`describe-key`), and a complete list of key bindings is available using `C-h m` (`describe-mode`).

-This document explains the installation, usage, and basic customization of TaskPaper mode package.
-For more advanced customization, hacking and scripting see the [Scripting Guide][tp-mode-scripting-guide].

 # Contents